mubashar-iqbal/robotic-arm-DT/README.md

 ### Simulation
-#### _Selenium Forest.ipynb_
+#### _simulation_robotic_arm.ipynb_
-The following functions are used to run the simulation of a running robotic arm.
-The main notebook used for this is the Selenium Forest.ipynb jupyter file.
-It imports the predefined function from all of the available python scripts (see above).
-A detailed description of each function can be found within the scripts.
+The scripts mentioned above are used to run the simulation of a running robotic arm.
+The main notebook used for this is the simulation_robotic_arm.ipynb jupyter file.
+It imports the predefined functions from all of the available python scripts.
+A detailed description of each function can be found within the script files.